Goodachari: Plot

+Later, Arjun identifies the mole within Trinetra: Shaam.
+Arjun had spotted a young Shaam in the terrorist training videos.
+Shaam was the one who poisoned the whiskey which killed Damodar and later also killed Sameera.
+Trinetra commandos execute Shaam.
+Though shaken, Arjun is encouraged by Nadia to remain in service.
+He reads a final, apologetic love letter from Sameera left in his locker.

+In a mid-credits scene, Arjun, now operating as "Agent Gopi 116," continues his mission as spy in Russia.

 Production

 In 2017, debutant director Sashi Kiran Tikka announced that he would be making a film with actor Adivi Sesh in the lead role with Sricharan Pakala as the music composer.
 Sesh stated that Gudachari 116 (1966) starring Krishna was the inspiration behind the film.
 Sesh approached Krishna for a cameo role in the film, however, Krishna turned it down but gave Sesh permission to re-use clips from his old films.
 Sesh plays Agent Gopi with the code number 116 as a tribute to the film Gudachari 116.

 The first-look poster of the film was released on 13 January 2018 coinciding with Sankranthi festival.

 Soundtrack

 The soundtrack of Goodachari consists of seven tracks, all of which were composed by Sricharan Pakala.